Jac Norris

-Jac Norris (born 9 November 2006) is a Welsh footballer who plays as a central midfielder for Llanelli Town on loan from club Newport County.
+Jac Norris (born 9 November 2006) is a Welsh footballer who plays as a central midfielder for Southern Football League club Bristol Manor Farm.

 Career

 Norris came through the youth set-up at Cwmbran Celtic before joining the academy at Newport County.
 During the 2022-23 season he played for the club's under 18 side as an under 16 player.
 He made his first team debut for Newport in EFL League Two against Grimsby Town on 6 April 2024.
 On 14 June 2024 Norris signed his first professional contract with Newport County.